 There is no time like the present to focus on ESG, with the Energy Crisis and Global Warming reaching a boiling point, the recommendations from last year's IPCC Report need to be implemented.

-Investing in sustainable and renewable energy is the best way to resolve this, but there are other methods that can make a difference to your ESG practices.
+Investing in sustainable and renewable energy to reduce greenhouse gas emissions is the best way to resolve this.
+However, there are other methods that can make a difference to your ESG practices.

 What Should Your ESG Plan Include?